samuelmeuli/action-snapcraft/README.md

 This action…

-- Installs Snapcraft on macOS/Ubuntu
+- Installs Snapcraft on macOS / Ubuntu 18.04+
 - Optionally logs you in to the Snap Store
 - Allows you to run Snapcraft commands in your GitHub Actions workflows